hiiamboris/red-cli-gitlab-mirror/README.md

 ### End of options

 Passing `--` to the command line marks the end of option processing and the rest is treated as operands.
-This is useful if you wish to accept e.g. file names beginning with hyphen:
+This is useful if you wish to pass e.g. file names beginning with hyphen:
 ```
 program: function [a b c /x /y z] [print mold reduce [a b c x y z]]
 cli/process-into program